 For new users of Seurat, we suggest starting with a guided walk through of a dataset of 2,700 Peripheral Blood Mononuclear Cells (PBMCs) made publicly available by 10X Genomics.
 This tutorial implements the major components of a standard unsupervised clustering workflow including QC and data filtration, calculation of high-variance genes, dimensional reduction, graph-based clustering, and the identification of cluster markers.

-We provide an additional introductory vignette for users who are interested in analyzing multimodal single-cell datasets (e.g. from CITE-seq, or the 10x multiome kit).
+We provide additional introductory vignettes for users who are interested in analyzing multimodal single-cell datasets (e.g. from CITE-seq, or the 10x multiome kit), or spatial datasets (e.g. 10x Visium or Vizgen MERFISH).

 Data Integration